DeforaOS/Keyboard/README.md

 screen.
 It currently supports four modes:
  * docked, where it will occupy the bottom of the screen;
  * popup, likewise as a popup window;
- * windowed, where it can be found in the system tray (default)
+ * windowed, where it can be found in the system tray (the default)
  * embedded, which outputs its window ID for inclusion within another program.

 Additionally, it can be piloted through its companion tool, `desktopctl(1)`.

+Keyboard is part of the DeforaOS Project, found at https://www.defora.org/.

 Compiling Keyboard
 ------------------